 Same than above for measurement but in the metric system:

-Take your blind hight and rest 4cm (for the dowel on the wall), then rest 10 cm (as the lower fold won’t start from the blind bottom edge as we want to see the pompom trim when the shade is folded).
 Take that number and divide it by 20.
 The result will give you the number of rings needed if you space them by 20 cm.
 Likely you will end up will a decimal number, as you can’t sew a fraction of ring, you need to adjust the distance between each ring a little.

 Example: My finished bling is 224 cm high.
-So 224cm – 4cm – 10 cm = 210 cm then 210 cm ÷ 20 = 10.5 … I can’t sew 10,5 rings.
-So instead I divided 210cm by 21 which equals 10.
+So 224 cm – 4 cm – 10 cm = 210 cm then 210 cm ÷ 20 = 10.5 … I can’t sew 10,5 rings.
+So instead I divided 210 cm by 21 which equals 10.
 That means I will sew 10 rings that will be placed at a distance of 21 cm from each other.

-Sew a ring on each mark.
-The rings must be at the same height on both sides of the blind.
 Try to sew them align with the edge of the fold so the stitches remain invisible and you stitch on a thinker layer of fabric so the rings will hold better.

-The last step before hanging the shade is to sew a tubular piece of fabric to slide a dowel in.
 The dowel adds some weight to easily lift the blind, it also prevents the shade from pulling in on the sides.

-Cut a rectangle in the same fabric.
-The length is equal as the blind width, the height depends on your dowel size.
 If you use a 1/2 in. wooden dowel, measure 4 in. high (10cm).
 Fold the small edges, pin, and sew.
 Use your iron to fold both long edges, a simple fold is enough.

-Fold your rectangle strip longwise and pin it on the back of your blind.
 The fabric to slide the dowel in must be placed between the two lower rings of your shade.

 Sew the fold on your blind, the seam is on the side of the edges.
 You want to create a tubular shape to slide the dowel in.